What is leaky gut and what can you do about it?

 In addition to these basic suggestions, there’s something really powerful for you to consider using called an SBI.
 SBI stands for Serum Derived Bovine Immunoglobulin.
 This substance is loaded with something called IGG.
 IGG works by blocking and binding toxins in the gut.
 With this mechanism, these toxins won’t have the opportunity to destroy your intestinal lining and disrupt your normal digestive function.
 It’s like stopping the wood before it can feed a fire that you don’t want to burn.

-IGG is naturally made by your body, but because diet and lifestyle can wear down your levels significantly.
+IGG is naturally made by your body, but diet and lifestyle can wear down your levels significantly.

 Colostrum powder provides IGG, but if you are allergic or sensitive to dairy products, this isn’t a good option for you (as colostrum is derived from cow’s milk).